 My wife and I are planning a trip to Europe next month.
 Thankfully I think that we have all the details ironed out, but I wanted to share something that happened regarding our flights home.

 Managing our flights

-While we typically are economy class travelers, we thought we’d splurge and fly in Business Class.
+While we typically are economy class travelers (except for when we’re not), for this trip we thought we’d splurge and fly in Business Class.
 We are flying into Dublin on Aer Lingus, and making our way across the continent before having our final 3 days in Rome, and flying back from Rome to Cincinnati.

 I had QUITE the hard time finding 2 business class seats ANYWHERE on the dates that we were looking for.
 Originally I had found 2 seats flying back on airberlin from Dusseldorf to Chicago.
 That would have required an overnight stay the night before in Dusseldorf, which prompted me to ask: 10,000 SPG or 50,000 Hilton points: which would you rather spend?